Text Link

 Fatphobia (fat phobia or fatphobic) is a deep-seated fear and hatred of fat bodies.
 It is prevalent throughout society and manifests in many different ways.
 Weight stigma is discrimination and stereotyping based on a person’s body weight and size.

 Most people of low or average weight likely don’t even notice the rampant weight discrimination around them.
-And they certainly aren’t likely to be aware of the ways in which they perpetuate weight stigma in their daily lives and benefit from thin privilege.
+And they certainly aren’t likely to be aware of how they perpetuate weight stigma in their daily lives and benefit from thin privilege.
 But, for fat (a term that has been reclaimed as a neutral descriptor by those living in larger bodies) people, weight stigma has devastating consequences, such as:1,2

 • Psychological stress